-The following diagram illustrates the advanced Veeam ONE deployment scenario.
+The following diagram illustrates the custom Veeam ONE deployment scenario.

-The advanced deployment scenario relies on a distributed architecture where server and client parts are separated and installed on different machines (physical or virtual).
-In the advanced deployment scenario:
+The custom deployment scenario relies on a distributed architecture where server and client parts are separated and installed on different machines (physical or virtual).
+In the custom deployment scenario:

 - Veeam ONE Server and Veeam ONE Web Services components are installed on separate machines.

 - To enable multi-user access to real-time performance statistics and configurable alarms, you can install one or more instances of Veeam ONE Client on remote machines.

 - To store data retrieved from connected servers, a local or remote Microsoft SQL Server instance is required as a supporting system.
 If you already have a Microsoft SQL Server instance that meets Veeam ONE system requirements, you can adopt it for Veeam ONE deployment.
 Otherwise, you can install a new Microsoft SQL Server instance during the product installation — Veeam ONE setup package includes Microsoft SQL Server 2017 Express Edition.

 The custom installation relies on a client-server model for data collection and communication.

 - Server component collects data from virtual environment, Veeam Backup & Replication and Veeam Backup for Microsoft 365 servers and stores this data in the database.

 - Veeam ONE Web Services enable access to Veeam ONE web server and handle rendering of reports.

 - Veeam ONE Client communicates with Veeam ONE Server directly to obtain real-time virtual infrastructure performance data and data protection statistics.